i-am-unknown-81514525/live-coding-siege/CHANGE_LIST_W11.md

 [x] - Setup schema for siege project logging
-[ ] - Task loop to auto fetch update for projects and user (5m/projs request // 10s/user request weighted by 1.3**(k-1) for each project where k is the project week)
-[ ] - `siege.summary` for the summary of work done during the time
-[x] - Modulise the siege part out of live coding
+[x] - Task loop to auto fetch update for projects and user (5m/projs request and also track user) [x] - `siege.proj_details` for the summary of work done during the time [x] - Modulise the siege part out of live coding
 [x] - Remove magical theme if necessary (?)
 [ ] - Attempt to connect live coding to hackatime server for generic live coding